 8.41% of British people relocate to Spain

-According to MoveHub’s survey, more than 54 per cent of British people leave the UK because of the weather, so it’s no wonder that Spain is such a popular destination.
+Spain has been an incredibly popular holiday destination for some time now.
 The expat community in Spain is so large that you will surely find many likeminded people there, but you should be aware that the country’s suffering economy may translate into a paycheque that’s significantly lower than what you’d get in the UK for the same work.

 5.36% of British people relocate to France